visipedia/iwildcam_comp/readme.md

 ## Guidelines

 The general rule is that participants should only use the provided training images for training models to classify the test images.
-We have decided to allow the use of iNaturalist 2017/2018 data during training.
+We have decided to allow the use of iNaturalist 2017/2018 data and simulated Microsoft AirSim data during training.
 We do not want participants crawling the web in search of additional data or using previous versions of this dataset.
 Pretrained models may be used to construct the algorithms (e.g. ImageNet pretrained models, or iNaturalist 2017/2018 pretrained models).
 Please specify any and all external data and/or models used for training when uploading results.

 Participants are allowed to collect additional annotations (e.g. bounding boxes, keypoints) on the provided training sets.
 Participants are not allowed to collect annotations on the test set.
 Teams should specify that they collected additional annotations when submitting results.